-- Check through visual control if the presentation of measurement data is easily distinguishable from other information that may also be presented. - If applicable, check through visual control that the presented measurement data are correctly associated to the respective source.
+- Check that the meaning of all presented legally relevant measurement data is clear and that they are distinguishable from each other. - Check through visual control if the presentation of measurement data is easily distinguishable from other information that may also be presented. - If applicable, check through visual control that the presented measurement data are accompanied by all necessary information.